mmjulkowska/MVApp/README.md

 ![05_correlate_02](https://user-images.githubusercontent.com/14832460/38465502-34eb9e06-3b25-11e8-8360-003d3595437f.png)

-Some of the correlation plot method only represent the correlation strength with the color - such as "number" method, where the linear correlation strengh coefficient (R2) values are represented in the colors corresponding to the value:
+Some of the correlation plot method only represent the correlation strength with the color - such as "number" method, where the correlation coefficient values are refelcted in different levels in the color scale:

 ![05_correlate_03](https://user-images.githubusercontent.com/14832460/38465503-350b8144-3b25-11e8-85a3-927c1e7cf10b.png)

-You can also change the plot type, and plot the correlations between individual traits with full square matrix, or using lower or upper portion of the correlation matrix:
+You can change the plot type, and plot the correlations between individual traits with full square matrix, or using lower or upper portion of the correlation matrix:

 ![05_correlate_04](https://user-images.githubusercontent.com/14832460/38465504-352a2c20-3b25-11e8-9b4c-3080a5fa432f.png)

-You can also indicate the non-significant correlation with a cross, by ticking the box "indicate non-significant correlation", located lower in the sidebar panel:
+You can also indicate the non-significant correlation with a cross, by ticking the box "indicate non-significant correlation", located lower in the sidebar panel and set the p-value threshold:

 ![05_correlate_05](https://user-images.githubusercontent.com/14832460/38465505-354cc23a-3b25-11e8-9acc-c3b7e41ce4a9.png)